 addition to the external door on the ground floor above.

 The 6/7 bedrooms are arranged over the upper three floors and are all of good size with character features such as fireplaces and many with fitted wardrobes and en suite facilities.
-The master bedroom is of wonderful proportions with neutral tones and a raised sitting area under the window
+The main bedroom is of wonderful proportions with neutral tones and a raised sitting area under the window

 from which you can see the spire of Holy Trinity church.
-The master en suite is luxuriously fitted with a freestanding bath under a stained glass window, dual wash basins with a marble surround and storage under and separate shower.
+The principal en suite is luxuriously fitted with a freestanding bath under a stained glass window, dual wash basins with a marble surround and storage under and separate shower.
 Bedroom 7, situated nearby, is currently used as a fully fitted dressing room with a row of bespoke floor to ceiling wardrobes.

 On the second floor landing, there are inlaid glass bricks in ironwork in the floor marked St Pancras Ironwork Co.' and steps rise to French doors which open to the roof terrace with panoramic views over Windsor town centre, enclosed by a low retaining wall.
 The upper floor may be self-contained as

 earlier described, or provide two further bedrooms with useful amenities.